-As you create your supply chain model, there will be variations in the results produced by your simulations and the simulation results produced by similar – but not exactly identical – models created by others.
-Slight differences in where you place facilities and how you create vehicles and routes add up during the thousands of calculations done by the SCM Globe simulation engine.
-A facility may run out of products a day earlier or later in your model as compared to results from simulations of others working on the same case study.
+As you build your supply chain model, you will notice slight differences in the simulation results produced by your model and the simulation results produced by others who create similar – but not exactly identical – supply chain models.
+Small differences in the placement of facilities, the definition of vehicles, and creation of routes add up during the thousands of calculations done by the SCM Globe simulation engine.
+A facility may run out of products a day earlier or later in your simulations as compared to results from simulations of others working on the same case study.
 Amounts of on-hand inventory and operating costs may differ somewhat.
-The longer you run your simulation, and the more changes you make, the more different your results will become from the results of others.
-Yet despite these differences, the best models (those performing with the lowest operating costs and lowest inventory levels) will all converge on one or two similar designs.

 Yet regardless of these differences, simulations still show which supply chain designs work best in any given situation.
 They show whether trucks or railroads or airplanes work better in that situation.
 They show the best locations for different facilities, and they show how inventory flows through those facilities.
 They also identify facilities in a supply chain where problems are most likely to occur, and provide useful data for deciding how to respond to those problems.